ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code/organize-ballerina-code.md

 bal new -t lib hello_lib
 ```

-This will create a Ballerina source file containing a function that prints `Hello, world!` along with a test file to test the function.
-Additionally, it will also create the `Package.md` file, which is required to [publish a package to Ballerina Central](/learn/publish-packages-to-ballerina-central).
+This creates a Ballerina source file containing a function that prints `Hello, world!` along with a test file to test the function.
+Additionally, it creates the `Package.md` file, which is required to [publish a package to Ballerina Central](/learn/publish-packages-to-ballerina-central).

 ```bash